-Dr. Drus’ research focuses on effects of species invasions on plant community structure and function.
+Dr. Drus’ research focuses on the effects of species invasions on plant community structure and function.
 She specializes in invasive plant biology, plant community and population ecology, fire ecology, and desert riparian ecology.
 She has experience developing burn plans, characterizing fire severity and post-fire recovery and utilizing plant physiology to characterize fire damage and to predict plant survival.
 She has ongoing research collaborations in the fields of plant invasion and riparian ecology.
 She has a background in ornithology, herpetology, and in the collection of biological specimens related to these disciplines.
-She is excited to apply the breadth of her research experience to her courses and to the mentorship of undergraduate research projects.
+She applies the breadth of her research experience to her courses and to the mentorship of undergraduate research projects.

 = required field